fuentastic/topregalos/Readme.md

 ### Future Improvements

 - I added a very basic documentation and swagger implementation -> this should be improved
+- Since i opted for UUID i had to add a `/get-random-[CUSTOMER]` endpoint, the test suite should add, then update the same user for normalcy
 - I got away from making different Interfaces/Validators for private/business with :

 ```php